Put Yourself First: Multi-Unit Franchise InvestmentsPinot's Palette

 Where should I open a second studio?

-The Pinot’s Palette team uses state-of-the-art software to analyze demographics, market saturation and more to help you choose the perfect location.
-Once you open one unit, we can analyze your customer data and have a strategic discussion regarding their zip codes and traffic time to add another layer of analysis.
+While there’s almost no such thing as the perfect location, the Pinot’s Palette team considers site-specific details like ease of access, available parking and visibility from main thoroughfares.
+We use state-of-the-art software to analyze demographics, market viability and likely trade areas.
+Once you open one unit, we can analyze your customer data and have a strategic discussion regarding their zip codes and drive time to add another layer of analysis.

 How do multiple studios reduce expenses?

-Multiple studio ownership (within a fixed geographic area) cuts down your unit costs in many ways.
-Supply costs are lower because you order larger quantities, shipping costs are discounted, advertising rates are cheaper, and you have the option to share artists, bartenders and other resources between locations.
+Multiple studio ownership (within a fixed geographic area) can cut down your costs in many ways.
+At times, you get reduced pricing for supplies and advertising because you are purchasing more.
+You also have the option to share artists, bartenders and other resources between locations.

 What’s the catch?

 The catch is that you can’t be in two places at once!
-Owning multiple studios opens up a world of financial opportunity, but it requires effort and delegation.
+Owning multiple studios lets you expand your investment, but it requires effort and delegation.
 For instance, you’ll need to balance studio management between yourself and a capable manager.
-Multiple studios allow more opportunities for selling corporate events and private parties, but this also requires you to expand the radius and frequency of your sales calls.
-It takes an energetic, optimistic, go-getting personality to keep two or three or four studios humming along.
+Multiple studios give you a larger territory to sell corporate events and private parties in, but you may need to spend more time making calls and visiting businesses in your territories.
+It takes an energetic, optimistic, go-getting personality to keep two, three or four studios humming along.

 So, we’ve let you in on the secret.
 But how do you get started?
-The first step is to successfully open a single studio.
-Learn by doing!
-Great single-studio owners make great multi-studio owners.
-Take it one step at a time, create a relaxing and entertaining environment that both guests and staff enjoy, and you’ll be on your way to multi-unit investment.
+The first step is to decide whether you want to sign an Area Development Agreement or take it one studio at a time.
+Regardless of which route you choose, you’ll learn by doing.
+Once you get the hang of things with your first studio, we can discuss opening additional studios.
+Focus on creating a relaxing and entertaining environment that both guests and staff enjoy, and you’ll be on your way to multi-unit investment.